MoonlightCapital/MoonlightBot-docs/support/volunteering.md

 The tester community programme is currently by invitation only.
 To ensure a minimum standard of quality and fairness, we accept members who are on the [Support Server](https://discord.gg/hNQWVVC).
 It helps your chances of receiving an invitation from a Staff member if you follow the rules, send messages, and support MoonlightBot in other ways.

+{% hint style="info" %} When we send you an invitation, we have already done our due diligence in ensuring you already follow the requirements for the position. {% endhint %}

 ## Translator

 MoonlightBot translators assist in translating the commands, responses and messages shown when interacting with the bot.